 Our first intense lockdown period lasted just a couple of months and took place in the beautiful blooming days of spring.
 What if things get really rough again?
 What if it’s the hardest, longest winter in memory?
 This could indeed be what’s coming.

 The other day, a patient asked me for tips on how to bolster his mental health for what may be coming.
 I told him that the most foundational thing he could do would be to focus on three main things, on a daily basis.
 If he took really good care of these three areas of his life, his threshold for depression, anxiety, and burnout would be raised much higher, and he’d be more resilient through any dark days to come.

 Here are those three areas:

 1. Get enough good quality sleep, every night.
 Sleep has a huge impact on your mood, and your ability to cope with stress and adversity.
 Think of the last time you had a poor or short night’s sleep, and how hard it was to get through your workday.
 Know how many hours of sleep you need a night to feel at your best, and do whatever it takes to get that sleep.

-If you have trouble getting a good night’s sleep, here are some articles that might help:
+If you have trouble getting a good night’s sleep, here are some posts that might help:

 - "How to Calm Your Racing Mind So You Can Sleep"